andytill/erlyberly/README.md

 ##### Cannot start, `NoSuchMethodException` is thrown
 This happens when java version 8 is installed but the update is less than 20.
 Please update your version of java.
 See issue [#39](https://github.com/andytill/erlyberly/issues/39).

-### Compiling

-You will need **JDK 8u20** or higher.
-Once installed, run:

-    ./setup.sh

-This will install dependencies locally and build the runnable jar in the target directory i.e. `target/erlyberly-0.6.7-jar-with-dependencies.jar` and the `erlyberly.beam` file.

-To recompile the erlyberly.erl file after modifications:

-    ./mvnw compile

-To rebuild the runnable jar after modifying the java or erlang code:

-    ./mvnw install assembly:single

-Note usage of `./mvnw`. erlyberly uses [maven-wrapper](https://github.com/takari/maven-wrapper) so that maven does not need to be installed to compile.

 ### Roadmap